All Episodes

 Yeah, I don't disagree.

-Let's get the let's get the game on.
+Let's get the game on.

 It's game night in America.

-I think it's gonna be highly viewed.
+I think it's going to be highly viewed.

 All right, Speaker Gingrich, thank you.

-How's he gonna do?
+How's he going to do?

-How do you need to say this?
+You need to say this.

 If you talk to the president, make sure you tell him this before Harrisburg last week.

-And everybody is well meaning.
+And everybody is well-meaning.

 Let me be very clear.

-Everybody is well meaning.
+Everybody is well-meaning.

 And I understand everyone's passion.

-There is a lot, I think, writing on this election.
+There is a lot, I think, writing on this election, not just tonight's debate, but the election.

-And a lot of people are upset, but maybe one fun question we can ask as we move forward is uh what are you gonna be eating during the debate?
+But maybe one fun question we can ask as we move forward is: what are you going to be eating during the debate?

 I know I'll be working, unfortunately.